Kumanovo: First Balkan War

 In October 1912, during the First Balkan War, Serbian forces under the command of General Radomir Putnik won a decisive victory over the Ottomans north of the town.
 The two-day Battle of Kumanovo ended Ottoman authority in Vardar Macedonia and contributed for region's integration into Serbia, and consequently, into Yugoslavia.
 The entire region of Macedonia was split in three among Serbia, Greece and Bulgaria after the Treaty of Bucharest in 1913.

 World War II

 The communist resistance in Kumanovo and Prilep began on 11 October 1941.
-The struggle ended with victory and formation of the Macedonian federated state within the Yugoslav Federation (SFRY).
-One of the famous partizans from Kumanovo was Hristijan Todorovski-Karpoš shown on the picture.
+The struggle ended with victory and formation of the Macedonian socialist federated state within the Yugoslav Federation (SFRY).
+One of the famous partisans from Kumanovo was Hristijan Todorovski Karpoš.
 After 1945 Kumanovo experienced fast economic, administrative and cultural development.

 Modern history

 It developed economically in the late 19th century (agriculture, handcrafts and trade).
 Still, industrial development occurred only at the end of the Second World War.
 The rapid economic, administrative and cultural expansion of Kumanovo began in 1945.
 Today, it is a modern city with approximately 100,000 inhabitants.
 It was also the site of the 9 June 1999 Agreement signed between FR Yugoslav Generals and the NATO Generals about bringing in a NATO peacekeeping contingent in Kosovo called, the Kosovo Force, or KFOR (Kumanovo Agreement).